pivotal/docs-tap/scst-scan/observing.hbs.md

 #### Lookup error when connecting to SCST - Store

-If your scan pod is failing, and in the logs you see this error:
+If your scan pod is failing, you might see the following connection error in the logs:

 ```console
 dial tcp: lookup metadata-store-app.metadata-store.svc.cluster.local on 10.100.0.10:53: no such host
 ```

-A connection error while attempting to connect to the local cluster URL causes this error.
+This error is caused by a connection error while attempting to connect to the local cluster URL.
 If this is a multicluster deployment, set the `grype.metadataStore.url` property in your Build profile `values.yaml`.
-It needs to be set to the ingress domain of SCST - Store which is deployed in the View cluster.
-See [SCST - Store - Multicluster setup - Install Build profile](../scst-store/multicluster-setup.hbs.md#install-build-profile) for more information on that configuration.
+You must set the ingress domain of SCST - Store which is deployed in the View cluster.
+For information about this configuration, see [Install Build profile](../scst-store/multicluster-setup.hbs.md#install-build-profile).

 #### Sourcescan error with SCST - Store endpoint without a prefix

-If your Source Scan resource is failing, and the status shows this error:
+If your Source Scan resource is failing, the status might show this error:

 ```console
 Error: endpoint require 'http://' or 'https://' prefix